hernanmd/package-formulas/README.md

 # Description

-Package Formulas is a package manager front-end to simplify the installation of different software packages in [Pharo](https://www.pharo.org).
+Package Formulas is a package manager front-end to simplify the installation and update of different software packages in [Pharo](https://www.pharo.org).
+It includes an installation mode with options to enable scriptable execution of formulas.
+Being agnostic mean that will detect installation specifications from multiple package installer implementations such as Metacello, Gofer and Pakbot.

 - Package Formulas already includes a predefined set of categorized formulas.
 - UI allows you to install packages in bulk.